- December 8, 2020

 - Posted by: Liz Grady

-- Category: Business Communication Skills, Improve Customer Service Tips
+- Categories: Business Communication Skills, Improve Customer Service Tips

 You know that it’s often the “little things” that matter most to your customers, especially so during these challenging times.

 So let’s work to eliminate these two words from your customer service interactions: